top of page

 Twelve presentations gave an overview of the recent research activities of each ACAP node.
 Additionally, a tour of ANU’s laboratories showcased their measurement capabilities.

-Upcoming ACAP Mini-Symposium on Characterisation at UNSW
+ACAP 2nd Mini-Symposium on Characterisation

-Upcoming ACAP workshop on perovskite stability December 6, 2024
+ACAP workshop on perovskite stability December 6, 2024

 Making the most of the ACAP ecosystem